Prevention of Global Warming

 Establishment of a Hydrogen Supply Chain

-Hydrogen has the potential to contribute to decarbonization in a wide range of economic activities in power generation, transportation, and other industrial sectors.
+Hydrogen has the potential to contribute to decarbonization in a wide range of economic activities in transportation, industry, and other sectors.
 We see hydrogen as one of the promising next-generation energy sources that holds the key to achieving carbon neutrality.

-First, in the transportation sector, there are around 8,500 fuel cell vehicles (FCVs) (as of July 31, 2024), and approximately 160 hydrogen stations located nationwide in Japan.
-ENEOS operates 35 of these facilities (as of July 31, 2024).
-The growth of FCVs as commercial vehicles is expected due to factors such as their hydrogen refueling time and driving range.
-The Japanese government has prioritized support for commercial vehicles in its Basic Hydrogen Strategy, and we are also considering the development of hydrogen stations in line with this strategy.
-In addition, as part of our carbon neutrality efforts, at some hydrogen stations we have introduced water electrolysis on-site and are selling CO2-free hydrogen using electricity derived from renewable energy.
+First, in the transportation sector, there are around 8,900 fuel cell vehicles (FCVs) (as of June 30, 2025), and approximately 150 hydrogen stations located nationwide in Japan.
+ENEOS operates 33 of these facilities (as of June 30, 2025).
+The growth of FCVs as commercial vehicles, such as buses and trucks, in addition to passenger vehicles, is expected due to factors such as their short hydrogen refueling time and long driving range.
+The Japanese government has prioritized support for commercial vehicles in its Basic Hydrogen Strategy, which was revised in 2023, and ENEOS is also considering the development of hydrogen stations in line with this strategy.
+Additionally, with an eye toward carbon neutrality, we are also introducing some hydrogen stations that produce and sell hydrogen using electricity derived from renewable energy sources and water electrolysis equipment.

-Furthermore, with an eye on the future mass consumption of hydrogen, including in power generation and industrial fields, ENEOS is implementing a number of collaborative projects with local governments and leading companies in Japan and overseas for the early establishment of a supply chain for transporting and supplying Japan with green hydrogen produced overseas, where there is abundant renewable energy and other resources.
+Furthermore, ENEOS is implementing a number of collaborative projects with local governments and leading companies in Japan and overseas for the establishment of a supply chain for transporting and supplying Japan with hydrogen produced overseas, where there is abundant renewable energy and other resources.
 As part of this effort, we are focusing on methylcyclohexane (MCH), a hydrogen carrier, in order to transport green hydrogen from overseas to Japan in large quantities and with high efficiency.
 We are now working on the development of our proprietary Direct MCH® technology, which contributes to cost reduction (see the news release for details).

-Additionally, ENEOS refineries have the potential to serve as hubs for the stable supply of hydrogen due to the fact that they already have expertise in safely handling large quantities of hydrogen, can utilize existing infrastructure, such as ports, piers and tanks, and are located near power plants and steel mills, which are expected to require large amounts of hydrogen.
-We will fully utilize these advantages in the development of a hydrogen supply chain.
+ENEOS refineries have the potential to serve as hubs for the stable supply of hydrogen because, in addition to the fact that they already have expertise in safely handling large quantities of hydrogen and can utilize existing infrastructure, such as ports, piers and tanks, they are located near large-scale business sites, such as power plants and steel mills.
+We will fully utilize these advantages in our exploration of the development of a hydrogen supply chain.

-Building a Supply Chain for CO2-Free Hydrogen Using Our Refineries as Hubs
+Building a Hydrogen Supply Chain Using Our Refineries as Hubs

 Initiatives for the Development of a Hydrogen Supply Chain